hessbb/Numerical-Modelling-Geocryology-in-R/README.md

-#Backup of all code below
+# Backup of All Code Below

 #Input Parameters - Make each of these inputs to a function later
 Geotherm <- 0.2